 Calm your mind.
-Open yourself to what is arising and passing.
+Open up to what is arising and passing.
 If you stir up the mud at the bottom of a lake, the water will be unclear.
 But when you let the water be as it is, not trying to flatten the ripples or scoop out all the mud, the lake will settle down.
-Then you will see not only the still water, but a reflection of the mountains on the surface.
+Then you will not only see the still water, but a reflection of the mountains on the surface.

 You are not alienated from the rest of life.
 You inter-are.
 You are made up of relationships.

-For the petals of a rose to glisten with dew, there first needed to be a Big Bang.
+For the petals of a rose to glisten with dew, there first had to be a Big Bang.
 Conditions before that flower existed helped that flower to be.
-When the rose wilts back into the old earth, another plant will take its place.
+When that rose wilts back into the old earth, another flower will take its place.

 Just like a flower, you are made up of non-you parts.
 You cannot exist without the oxygen you breathe or your ancestors or the gravity of the planet.
 You cannot exist without the water from the oceans or the clouds drifting above you.
 There is no you apart from anything else.

 Your thoughts, feelings, and perceptions are changing.
-You will not be the same person at five or fifteen or eighty.
-You may feel the same, and believe that you will remain young forever, but you are a constellation of processes, transforming in every moment.
-You are dying and being reborn.
+You are not the same person at five or fifteen or eighty.
+You may feel the same inside, and believe that you are going to remain young forever, but you are a constellation of processes, transforming in every moment.
+You are dying and being born.
 You are changing with the conditions of the universe.
+You are the conditions of the universe.

 You are the sun and water and trees and moon.
 Without them, there is no you.

 Your interconnection with all living beings will help you to see beyond yourself.
 When you become more aware of the changing conditions of your existence, you will not judge everything outside your flesh as separate from you.

 You don’t have to look for ways to isolate yourself from other sentient beings.
 Clinging to your beliefs and refusing to consider differing perspectives will only cause you to suffer more.
 You are in others as others are in you.